seeingterra/echo-tts/README.md

 - **Audio backend / codec fix**
         - Removed the TorchCodec-based audio I/O path.
-        - Switched to **torchaudio + FFmpeg** for decoding, mono downmixing, and 44.1 kHz resampling to avoid Windows codec issues.
+        - Switched to **FFmpeg** for decoding, mono downmixing, and 44.1 kHz resampling to avoid Windows codec issues.
+Generated WAV output is written as standard PCM via Python stdlib.
 - **Tail noise and long-output tweaks**
         - Generation now adds a small silence tail and optional fade-out to reduce static/noise at the end of clips, especially noticeable when